Ministries: Ways to Serve at St. Philip's

 Holly Days Bazaar

 This is “The Craft Event” of the year at St. Philip’s.
-It is held the Saturday before Thanksgiving (in 2019, that means Saturday, November 23), and features the handicrafts made by the Craft Group.
+It is held the Saturday before Thanksgiving, and features the handicrafts made by the Craft Group.
 In addition to handmade items, food, crafts for children, door prizes, Grandma’s Attic (white elephants) and a photo opportunity with Santa Claus are provided.
 Volunteers to help set up (on Friday), sell, and clean up are welcome.

 Pancake Supper